IgniteUI/igniteui-xplat-docs/doc/en/components/grids/combo/features.md

 ### Placeholder

-A placeholder text can be specified for both the Combobox component input and the search input placed inside the dropdown menu:
+A placeholder text can be specified for both the ComboBox component input and the search input placed inside the dropdown menu:

 ```html
 <igc-combo placeholder="Pick a city" placeholder-search="Search for a city"></igc-combo>